The Best American Samoa Beaches for Swimming, Snorkelling, Scenery and Fun in the Sun

 The beach features convenient parking facilities right next to the shoreline, allowing easy access to both the sandy stretch and prime snorkelling spots.

-The beach operates from 6 am to 6 pm Monday through Saturday, with swimming prohibited on Sundays.
+The beach is open from 6 am to 6 pm Monday through Saturday, with swimming prohibited on Sundays.

 Route 001, Fatumafuti, Pago Pago, Tutuila.